-March 24, 2020
+May 11, 2020

-Proposed Regulations Issued for CFIUS Filing Fees
+CFIUS Imposes Filing Fees

-On March 4, 2020, the Treasury Department issued proposed regulations implementing the new authority under the Foreign Investment Risk Review Modernization Act of 2018 ("FIRRMA")1 for the interagency Committee on Foreign Investment in the United States ("CFIUS") to impose filing fees in connection with the filing of notices with CFIUS.
-Although final regulations implementing other elements of FIRRMA went into effect on February 13, 2020,2 CFIUS chose to handle the imposition of filing fees through a separate rulemaking process.
-CFIUS is accepting comments on the proposed regulations through April 8, 2020.
+On April 29, 2020, the Treasury Department issued interim regulations implementing the new authority under the Foreign Investment Risk Review Modernization Act of 2018 ("FIRRMA")1 for the interagency Committee on Foreign Investment in the United States ("CFIUS") to impose filing fees in connection with the filing of notices with CFIUS.
+In early March of this year, CFIUS had issued proposed regulations to impose filing fees,2 and the interim regulations are largely similar to the proposed regulations.
+Although final regulations implementing other elements of FIRRMA went into effect on February 13, 2020,3 CFIUS chose to handle the imposition of filing fees through a separate rulemaking process.
+The interim regulations (and the associated filing fees) went into effect on May 1, 2020, but CFIUS is accepting comments on the interim regulations through June 1, 2020.
+In its commentary accompanying the interim regulations, the Treasury Department explained the decision to permit a second round of public comments on the filing fees by noting "the challenges posed by the coronavirus pandemic during the public comment period for the proposed rule."

-Key takeaways from the proposed regulations are as follows:
+Key takeaways from the interim regulations are as follows:

-- 1. As proposed, filing fees would be imposed only in connection with the filing of notices; there would be no filing fee in connection with the filing of short-form declarations.
-Such an approach is in line not only with FIRRMA, but also with CFIUS's effort to encourage transaction parties to make greater use of declarations rather than traditional notices.
+1. Filing fees are imposed only in connection with the filing of notices; there is no filing fee in connection with the filing of short-form declarations.
+This approach is in line not only with FIRRMA, but also with CFIUS's effort to encourage transaction parties to make greater use of declarations rather than traditional notices.
 Although declarations have advantages over notices in terms of both cost and processing time, the potential advantages of filing a declaration are undercut by the broad discretion that CFIUS has in determining how it responds to the filing of a declaration.
-At the end of the 30-day review period after a declaration has been filed, while CFIUS is empowered under FIRRMA and the implementing regulations to clear the transaction, it is also empowered to (i) ask the parties to file a traditional notice or (ii) not make a decision with respect to the transaction (at which point the parties have to decide for themselves whether to file a notice in order to obtain protection against potential future action by CFIUS).
-Based on the broad discretion that CFIUS has and the manner in which CFIUS has been exercising its discretion to date, it seems likely that most transaction parties will choose to file declarations only where they are confident that a transaction will be easy to clear. - 2.
-The proposed regulations set forth the following tiered approach to filing fees for notices, based on the value of the transaction:
+At the end of the 30-day review period after a declaration has been filed, while CFIUS is empowered under FIRRMA and the implementing regulations to clear the transaction, it is also empowered (i) to ask the parties to file a traditional notice or (ii) to not make a decision with respect to the